Minimum breaking strength

 Working load limit on a maillon specified in kilograms, and three different minimum breaking strength ratings for a carabiner, specified in kilonewtons.

 The strength of carabiners, maillons, ropes, slings and other SRT gear is specified in several different ways.
 Most PPE equipment will have its minimum breaking strength (MBS) specified, commonly called its breaking strain or strength.
 The equipment can be expected to hold at least that load, before it breaks.
 Often, it will be able to hold slightly more, sometimes a lot more (it is quite common for carabiners rated at 22kN to actually break at closer to 30 kN during testing).
 Individual items might be slightly stronger than others due to natural variances and imperfections in the material, but even the weakest one should not break at loads lower than the MBS.
+With most manufacturers, this is actually a statistical confidence of at least 3σ, meaning that 99.7% of items will not break at loads lower than the MBS.
+This means that out of every 333 devices tested, only one should fail below the MBS.

 According to European EN PPE standards and international UIAA standards, several samples must be tested, often several representative samples from each batch of products, and none of the sample products that are tested are allowed to break at a lower amount than the MBS, when tested according to the standards.
 The standards may require ropes or metal pins of a certain diameter to be used when pulling on the product during the test, depending on what product is being tested.
 These may not match what will actually be used to connect to the sproduct in practice, so the results in practice may be different.
 Other national or international PPE testing requirements may allow a tiny percentage to fail lower than the MBS, but this is not allowed by any of the major international PPE testing standards.